beast-dev/doc/tutorials/continuous_traits/continuous_traits.md

 {% include image.html prefix="tutorials/continuous_traits/" file="image7.png" %}

-## Analysing the data
+## Analyzing the data

 Then generate the XML file and load it into BEAST to run:

 {% include image.html prefix="tutorials/continuous_traits/" file="image8.png" %}

-To analyse the results, the usual combination of Tracer and TreeAnnotator/FigTree can be used.
+To analyze the results, the usual combination of Tracer and TreeAnnotator/FigTree can be used.
 Firstly load the log file into Tracer:

 {% include image.html prefix="tutorials/continuous_traits/" file="image9.png" %}